-Since establishing a partnership with Cancer Research UK in 2004, TK Maxx is now the biggest corporate funder of research into children’s cancers.
+Since establishing a partnership with Cancer Research UK in 2004, TK Maxx is now the biggest corporate funder of research into children’s cancers in the UK.

 Give Up Clothes for Good – celebrating our 10th anniversary

-Since 2004, Give Up Clothes for Good has raised over £17.7 million and in 2014 alone collected an amazing 139,169 bags of donated goods. £13.2 million of the money TK Maxx has raised to date has specifically funded Cancer Research UK’s research into children's cancers.
+Since 2004, Give Up Clothes for Good has raised over £19.7 million and in 2014 alone collected an amazing 213,169 bags of donated goods. £14.7 million of the money raised by TK Maxx is already funding Cancer Research UK's groundbreaking research into children's cancers.

-To celebrate the 10th anniversary of Give Up Clothes for Good partnership, in September 2014 TK Maxx hosted an exhibition in Central London showcasing a selection of iconic celebrity campaign images from the past decade, shot by world famous photographer Jason Bell.
-This unique exhibition will be open to the public from 9-5pm, 17th – 20th September 2014 at La Galleria Pall Mall, London.
+To celebrate the 10th anniversary of the Give Up Clothes for Good partnership, in September 2014 TK Maxx hosted an exhibition in Central London showcasing a selection of iconic celebrity campaign images from the past decade, shot by world famous photographer Jason Bell.

-In addition, to mark this special anniversary, TK Maxx will fund the UK’s participation in an international children’s cancer trial led by Professor Richard Grundy to improve survival for children and young people with a type of brain tumour called ependymoma.
+In addition, to mark this special anniversary, TK Maxx is funding the UK’s participation in an international children’s cancer trial led by Professor Richard Grundy to improve survival for children and young people with a type of brain tumour called ependymoma.
 These tumours are often aggressive and difficult to treat and better therapies are urgently needed to improve survival and quality of life for young people and their families affected by this devastating disease.

 Professor Richard Grundy, from the University of Nottingham, said: “Cancer Research UK has made clinical trials possible that have led to great improvements in treatments for childhood cancers.
 However, ependymoma brain tumours are exceptionally difficult to treat and survival rates remain poor.